-all other work).
-In maths in Year 2, maths books will have 10mm squares and one number will be written in each square.
+Year 2 - children will begin to record the title and the date (full date [Monday 24th February 2025] for English, short date [24/02/25] for all other work).
+Maths books will have 10mm squares and one number will be written in each square.
 Diagrams in all subjects should be labelled with ruled, horizontal lines.
-By the end of KS1, the expectation for handwriting is that children will l be writing neat, correctly formed letters that sit on the line, with joins as appropriate.
+By the end of KS1, the expectation for handwriting is that children will be writing neat, correctly formed letters that sit on the line, with joins as appropriate.
 Children will write on 8mm depth lines.